You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 While this is a walking tour, there are no hills, so it is pretty smooth walking.

-You will stand in front of Florence's spectacular Cathedral.
-Taking over a century to build, it towers above all other buildings in the city and is an amazing example of Gothic Architecture in Italy.
+Stand outside of Florence's spectacular Gothic Cathedral.
+Taking over a century to build, the Duomo towers above all other buildings in the city.

 Since the Renaissance era, this square has staged numerous protests and public executions.
 Now the heart of the city's social quarter, this outdoor gallery houses an impressive array of sculptures.

-This little medieval church is the supposed scene for that magical moment when Dante laid his eyes on the love of his life - Beatrice.
-She became the most celebrated woman of the medieval times!
+Florentines say that this little medieval church is where Dante laid eyes on the love of his life - Beatrice.

 Passionate Local English-Speaking Guide